Does an Uninspected Car Raise Your Insurance Rates?

 Resolve Any Violations Before Your Policy Renewal

-If your registration lapsed and a citation was issued, resolve both the citation and the registration before your car insurance policy renews.
-Insurers typically review your DMV record 30 to 60 days before renewal.
-A cleared record at that point means no surcharge trigger.
-Contact your insurer directly if you're unsure when your next DMV pull occurs.
+If your registration lapsed and a citation was issued, resolve both before your car insurance policy renews.
+Insurers usually review your DMV record 30 to 60 days before renewal, depending on their underwriting guidelines.
+A cleared record at that point means no surcharge trigger, which heads off rate increases, financial penalties and potential non-renewal.

 4. 4